-I just adore hydrangea plants — mainly for their daintiness, but also for their large beautiful clusters of blue, pink, white and purple flowers.
-I’m happy to say we currently have three hydrangea plants growing in our backyard – every so slowly, but thriving.
-What makes me actually love them is knowing that the hydrangea root provides some great nutritional health benefits.
+I just adore hydrangea plants — mainly for their daintiness, but also for their large beautiful clusters of blue, pink, white, and purple flowers.
+I’m happy to say we currently have three hydrangea plants growing in our backyard – ever so slowly but thriving.
+What makes me love them is knowing that the hydrangea root provides some great nutritional health benefits.
 Unfortunately, while hydrangeas will grow in Texas, they require a high level of attention in order to survive our hot Texas summers.

 The beautiful hydrangea plant is aquatic and can grow up to 9 feet tall.
 The name hydrangea means water-vessel in Greek and is also known as “seven bark” in reference to the many variously colored layers that enclose its root.